njason/noaa-ghcn-tools/README.md

 ### FTP

 For bigger datasets, use the FTP server.
 With an FTP client, open `ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/`.
-Find the station's ID with the web tool, then download the file with the station ID name in the `by_station` directory on the FTP server.
+Find the station's ID in `/pub/data/ghcn/daily/ghcnd-stations.txt`, then download the file with the station ID name in the `by_station` directory on the FTP server.

 The FTP data file is in a different format than the web tool, use the `-f` flag to indicate the FTP format.